Donald Trump Declined To Change ‘Ridiculous’ Hair Because It’s His Trademark, Stormy Daniels Claims

 Trump also allegedly said that every celebrity stylist has offered to fix his odd haircut, but he refused, not only because he did not want to start a fight, but also because it is his thing, and trademark.

-Daniel’s revelation showed how Trump cared for his hair but it is not the first time that people close to the president revealed how he treats his famous hair.
+Daniel’s revelation showed how Trump cared for his hair, but it is not the first time that people close to the president revealed how he treats his famous hair.

-In his book Fire and Fury: Inside the Trump White House, which was published in January, Michael Wolff wrote that first daughter Ivanka Trump claimed of intricate steps it take to put her father’s hair together.
+In his book Fire and Fury: Inside the Trump White House, which was published in January, Michael Wolff wrote that first daughter Ivanka Trump claimed of intricate steps it takes to put her father’s hair together.
 The book also claimed that the property tycoon’s hair is the result of a scalp reduction surgery.

 “She often described the mechanics behind it to friends: an absolutely clean pate—a contained island after scalp-reduction surgery—surrounded by a furry circle of hair around the sides and front, from which all ends are drawn up to meet in the center and then swept back and secured by a stiffening spray,” Wolff wrote.